henryw374/time-literals/README.md

 ```
 [jsr310-tagged-literals "0.1.1"]
 ```

-I'll go through a few use cases and if you have different ones, hopefully you can work it out and submit a PR ;-).

 The library includes the magic file `data_readers.cljc` which Clojure and the Clojurescript compiler will look for.